csuhta/inquisition-perks/readme.txt

 Rating: Good

-Focus abilities are your late-game trump cards.
-You should get this perk.
+See above.
+We are pro-vortex in this guide.

 ------------------------------------------------------------------------------+
-TRUE GRIT
+TRUE GRIT (FORCES)
 Requires: Capturing any keep
 ------------------------------------------------------------------------------+